unitycontainer/unity/README.md

 # Overview

-The Unity Container (Unity) is a lightweight, extensible dependency injection container.
+The Unity Container (Unity) is a full featured, extensible dependency injection container.
 It facilitates building loosely coupled applications and provides developers with the following advantages:

 * Simplified object creation, especially for hierarchical object structures and dependencies
 * Abstraction of requirements; this allows developers to specify dependencies at run time or in configuration and simplify management of crosscutting concerns